-Identify A Pest
+Identify a Pest

 Carpenter Ants are relatively large.
 Known mostly by their size and color, carpenter ants are commonly black, however their color can range from black to red or even solid red.
 They have one segment to their waist and a long abdomen containing lightly-colored dull hairs.